-- State the specific reason or reasons for the denial with references to the specific Plan provisions on which the determination is based. - If your application is denied based on an internal rule, guideline, protocol, or other similar provision, the notice will indicate copies of the above are available upon written request and free of charge. - If your application is denied based on an exclusion or limit (such as a medical necessity requirement or experimental treatment exclusion), the notice will indicate that an explanation of the above is available upon written request and free of charge. - Describe any additional material or information necessary for you to complete the application and explain why it is necessary. - Explain the time limits and procedures for appealing the denial of a Disability Benefit. - Include a statement of your right to bring a civil action under Section 502(a) of ERISA following a denial on review.
+- State the specific reason or reasons for the denial with references to the specific Plan provisions on which the determination is based, including a discussion on the basis for disagreeing with any disability determination by other third party disability payers (such as the Social Security Administration), or any views of your treating health care professionals and/or medical or vocational experts to the extent those determinations or views were presented by you to the Executive Secretary-Treasurer. - Include a description of any internal rule, guideline, protocol, or other similar provision that was relied upon in denying your application or shall include a statement that no such rule, guideline or protocol exists. - Include a statement that you are entitled to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other relevant information to your claim for benefits. - If your application is denied based on an exclusion or limit (such as a medical necessity requirement or experimental treatment exclusion), the notice will either describe such exclusion or limit or indicate that an explanation of the above is available upon written request and free of charge. - Describe any additional material or information necessary for you to complete the application and explain why it is necessary. - Explain the time limits and procedures for appealing the denial of a Disability Benefit. - Include a statement of your right to bring a civil action under Section 502(a) of ERISA following a denial on review. - Include a statement that you are entitled to receive upon request copies of all documents, records and other information relied upon by the Executive Secretary-Treasurer in denying your application.